markonyango/quasi-express/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
++ Hat tip to anyone whose code was used
-* Inspiration
-* etc